rue-a/github-zenodo-integration/website/github_zenodo_integration.md

 ## Limitations

 It is not possible to link a GitHub repository with an existing Zenodo record.
 Populating the `doi` field in the [Zenodo Metadata File](#subsec:zenodo-json) has no effect.
 It is [impossible to reserve a DOI for a GitHub release](https://support.zenodo.org/help/en-gb/24-github-integration/73-can-i-pre-reserved-a-doi-before-a-github-release) or to get informed about the DOI before it is being minted upon the GitHub release.
+As a result, it is also impossible to connect a GitHub repository to an already existing Zenodo [Concept DOI](https://zenodo.org/help/versioning).